thangnguyenmd/pixelz-competitions-cv/README.md

-# competitions_cv
+# Pixelz's Copmuter Vision Competition repository

-Code for Pixelz's Inc computer vision competitions
+You will find here the description and some code for the competitions of [Pixelz](pixelz.com)